Finite Groebner bases in infinite dimensional polynomial rings and applications: Monoidal Gr obner Bases

 \end{defn}

-Of course, $I$ can itself be considered a Gr\"obner basis for $I$, so the interest theoretically and computationally is when a finite Gr\"obner basis exists.
-One goal of this section is to come up with a criterion for $\preceq$ guaranteeing that finite $P$-Gr\"obner bases exist for all $P$-invariant $I$.
+Of course, the set $I$ can itself be considered a Gr\"obner basis for the ideal $I$, so the interest theoretically and computationally is when a finite Gr\"obner basis exists.
+One goal of this section is to arrive at a criterion for $\preceq$ guaranteeing that finite $P$-Gr\"obner bases exist for all $P$-invariant $I$.

 In analogy with the classical case, a $P$-Gr\"obner basis generates the ideal up to the action of $P$.
 Here, for an $R$-module $M$ and a subset $G \subseteq M$, the submodule $\<G\>_{R} \subseteq M$ is the $R$-module generated by $G$.